tillson/git-hound/README.md

 Otherwise, GitHound will prompt you for it when it starts up.
 You can also [supply your 2FA seed](https://github.com/tillson/git-hound/pull/24) in the config and you'll never have to worry about 2FA again.
 Grab the 2FA seed by decoding the barcode that GitHub shows during the 2FA setup process.

+## API Key Regexes
+GitHound utilizes a database of API key regexes maintained by the [Gitleaks](https://github.com/zricethezav/gitleaks) authors.
+Gitleaks is a production-grade tool for detecting secrets in known repositories and proactively protecting developers from committing secrets.

 ## Use cases